demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 Cortex XDR is a detection and response app that natively integrates network, endpoint, and cloud data to stop sophisticated attacks.

-Responding and managing these attacks requires security teams to reconcile data from multiple sources.
-Valuable time is lost shuttling between screens and executing repeatable tasks while an attack continues to manifest.
+Effectively responding to these attacks requires security teams to consolidate data from multiple sources.
+Critical time is wasted switching between tools and performing repetitive tasks, allowing the attack to escalate further.

+This pack can provide significant assistance.

+## What does the pack do?

+- **Automated Incident Synchronization**: Keeps incidents consistently updated between Cortex XDR and Cortex XSOAR, maintaining data integrity and reducing manual effort.
+- **Comprehensive Alert Management**: Automates alert handling, including enrichment, severity assessment, and remediation, for a streamlined incident response process.
+- **Advanced Threat Hunting**: Leverages the XQL Query Engine for in-depth data analysis, enabling proactive threat hunting and investigation.
+- **Ready-to-Use Playbooks**: a range of pre-built playbooks optimized for common security workflows, allowing teams to quickly deploy effective responses with minimal configuration.

-The playbooks included in this pack help you save time and keep your incidents in sync with Cortex XDR.
-They also help automate repetitive tasks associated with Cortex XDR incidents:
+The playbooks included in this pack can help you save time and keep your incidents and indicators in sync with Cortex XDR.
+They also help automate repetitive tasks:

 - Syncs and updates Cortex XDR incidents.
 - Triggers a sub-playbook to handle each alert by type.
 - Extracts and enriches all relevant indicators from the source alert.
 - Hunts for related IOCs.
-- Calculates the severity of the incident.
+- Assesses the severity of the incident.
-- Interacts with the analyst to choose a remediation path or close the incident as a false positive based on the gathered information and incident severity.
+- Collaborates with the analyst to determine the appropriate remediation path or classify the incident as a false positive, based on gathered data and incident severity.
-- Remediates the incident by blocking malicious indicators and isolating infected endpoints.
+- Remediates the incident by blocking malicious indicators and isolating compromised endpoints.

-The Palo Alto Networks Cortex XDR - Investigation and Response pack enables the following flows:
+## The Palo Alto Networks Cortex XDR - Investigation and Response pack enables the following flows:

 - [Lite Incident Handling](#lite-incident-handling) - A lite playbook for handling Palo Alto Networks Cortex XDR incidents, which encompasses incident enrichment, investigation, and response for each incident.
 - [Device Control Violations](#device-control-violations) - Fetch device control violations from XDR and communicate with the user to determine the reason the device was connected.